 The CROWN SWORD is presented to a newly-arming fighter and held by them for no more than two Quarter Days, then passed on at Court to another new fighter as proposed by the holder and approved by the Baron of Southron Gaard.

-Recent Holders of the Crown Sword
+Past Holders of the Crown Sword:

 - Lady Rosanella Soranzo, awarded at Day of Tourneys AS XLIII